The answers you need, conveniently from your couch.

 It's not necessary, but recommended.

-A great time to reach out to us is when you have a lot under escrow.
-That way we can can verify if the site is cohesive with your plan.
+A great time to reach out to us is when you have a lot under escrow so we can can verify if the property will fit your ideas.

 We can't complete a permit-ready plan set until you have a lot to position the home on.